 Royalty overrides as a percentage of net sales was 33.8% for the year ended December 31, 2008, as compared to 35.4% in the same period in 2007.
 The decrease for the year ended December 31, 2008 was primarily due to the increase in net sales in China where compensation to our full-time sales employees is included in selling, general and administrative expenses as opposed to royalty overrides where it is included for all other distributors under our worldwide marking plan.
-Generally, this ratio varies slightly from period to period due to changes in the mix of products and countries because full royalty overrides.
+Generally, this ratio varies slightly from period to period due to changes in the mix of products and countries because full royalty overrides are not paid on certain products and in certain countries.